glycerine/spin_paxos/README.md

 entirely pointless and unwarranteed, as it makes no attempt by default to block other proposers after the first, even for a few moments.
+Again we are pre-viewing the motivation for leases and leaders.

 Review the 23-8 figure above again.